 James Harrison, Head of London Operations, Cadent

 The project took place in the West End of London, on Oxford Street, a high-profile location trafficked by 4 million people each week.

 Due to the location of the project, it was crucial that the gas remain on in order to continue service to local businesses, especially during the busy holiday shopping season.
 With such heavy pedestrian and vehicle traffic, as well as events being held in the area, it was also important that the job site remain small and as unobtrusive as possible.

-Cadent achieved multiple goals by utilizing CISBOT to renew the large diameter cast iron gas main along George Street.
+Cadent achieved multiple goals by utilizing CISBOT to renew the large diameter cast iron gas main along Oxford Street.

 Compared to traditional means of rehabilitation, which would have required the shutting down of gas service as well as closed portions of the street, CISBOT allowed Cadent to keep gas flowing to their customers and the heavily trafficked Oxford Street open to the public.

 CISBOT eliminated the need for 343 excavations and completed the project on time, saving Cadent nearly 3 years of costly and disruptive work.

 In addition to meeting its deadline, the project enabled great reductions in resource requirements, operational costs, and greenhouse gas emissions caused by vehicles queueing in traffic for extended periods of time as well as emissions caused by traditional heavy construction vehicles.